cazala/synaptic/README.md

-The Growing Neural CA demo is a specialized differentiable simulation rather than a flattened generic graph. `GrowingNeuralCaTrainer` keeps the full generation tape and Adam state in one WebGPU heap, differentiates the identity/Sobel → ReLU MLP → stochastic residual rule through 48 generations, and trains persistence and repair from a bounded sample pool.
+The Growing Neural CA demo is a specialized differentiable simulation rather than a flattened generic graph. `GrowingNeuralCaTrainer` keeps the full generation tape and Adam state in one WebGPU heap, differentiates the identity/Sobel → ReLU MLP → stochastic residual rule through randomized rollout horizons, scores consecutive terminal states to form an attractor, and trains persistence and repair from an in-place sample pool.
 Its `artifact()` result is the versioned JSON shape consumed directly by `GrowingNeural.fromArtifact(...)` in `@cazala/automata`.